 The Emmott Lab uses proteomics to study viruses and how they replicate.
-In particular RNA viruses important for human and animal health such as Norovirus, Polio, Chikungunya virus, MERS coronavirus, and viruses which serve as useful models to study these pathogens such as Semliki Forest virus & Avian coronavirus.
+In particular RNA viruses important for human and animal health such as Norovirus and SARS-CoV-2.
 Research in the lab is what is known as ‘basic science’: early-stage investigations which lay the groundwork for more applied or clinical studies.
 By learning the fundamentals of how these viruses replicate and interact with the cells they infect, we can learn how to treat infections, design better vaccines or antiviral drugs, or even convert viruses from pathogens into useful gene therapy or anticancer tools.
 We also regularly collaborate to help other researchers apply the mass spectrometry methods we use to their own study systems.

 The research the lab does falls into three main themes: RNA virus replication, Viral proteases and their targets, and Viral interactions with ribosomes.
 Additionally, we are interested in the development of proteomic methods to allow us to better understand these systems and methods for low-abundance proteomics.